weijuwang/cambio/README.md

 | Jack or queen | Swap one of any player's card with one of any other player's card.                                           |
 | Black king    | Look at one card of another player.
 If you wish, you can then swap that card with any one of your own cards. |

+If the draw deck is empty after drawing, shuffle the discard pile and add the cards to the draw deck.

 #### Ending the game
 At the beginning of your turn, before you draw a card, you may say "Cambio" when you believe you will win the game.
+From this point on, none of your cards can be traded or rearranged -- whatever you have is set until the end of the game.
 After you have called Cambio, your turn is skipped and everyone else gets one more turn.
 Everyone then turns over their cards, and adds up the value of their cards.
 Whoever has the lowest total wins.

 #### Sticking
 If someone places a card in the discard pile, you may "stick" that card by taking one of your or anyone's cards that is the same rank and discarding it on top of the discarded card.
 It does not have to be your turn, but only one person can stick each discarded card.
 You must stick a discarded card before the next player draws their card.
 You are allowed to stick your own card.

 If you stick by taking someone else's card, you can optionally give them any one of your cards.

 If you try to stick with a card and it turns out it's not the same rank, you have to return that card to where it was originally, and you also have to draw another card as punishment.
+If this happens, anyone else -- including yourself -- can try to stick again with the same rules until a correct stick attempt is made.

 After any stick or stick attempt is finished, the flow of play resumes as if the stick didn't happen.